 Under the Affordable Care Act, many health insurance plans will provide free women’s preventive services, including mammograms, birth control and well-woman visits.
 Learn more.

-While weight gain is an uncommon and temporary side effect to the pill, if you happen to be one of those few women who put on pounds, talk to your doctor.
-Your doctor may suggest a different type of birth control pill.
+If you happen to be one of those few women who put on pounds, talk to your doctor.
+She may suggest a different type of birth control pill.
 Why?
 Because all pills are not the same.

-Whichever pill you try, remember to give it at least three months for any side effects to pass.
+Whichever one you try, give it at least 3 months for any side effects to pass.

-When birth control pills were first sold in the early 1960s, they had very high levels of estrogen and progestin, nearly 1,000 times more hormones than most women needed!
-And there’s the clue.
+When birth control pills were first sold in the early 1960s, they had very high levels of estrogen and progestin.
 Estrogen in high doses can cause weight gain due to increased appetite and fluid retention.
-So 50 years ago the pill may indeed have caused weight gain in some women.
+So, 50 years ago they may indeed have caused weight gain in some women.